aviator-co/av/docs/av.1.md

 - av-pr-status(1): Get the status of the associated pull request
 - av-stack-adopt(1): Adopt branches that are not managed by `av`
 - av-stack-branch-commit(1): Create a new branch in the stack with the staged changes
-- av-stack-branch(1): Create or rename a branch in the stack
 - av-stack-diff(1): Show the diff between working tree and parent branch
 - av-stack-next(1): Checkout the next branch in the stack
 - av-stack-orphan(1): Orphan branches that are managed by `av`